kyle12jung/QuotePop/readme.md

 2) pip install the ones that failed (if any)
 3) Run "flask --app index run" in the terminal
 4) Open your browser and go to the localhost address specified in the terminal
+5) Due to the pyobjc library, this app might not run on a windows machine.
+We recommend to run it on a MAC OS.